KEINOS/Hello-Cobra/README.md

 In this repo, **only reports are accepted** as an issue.
 Such as bug report, license problem, and mal-attitude committer.

-For any better suggestions, solutions, practices, typo-fix, bug-fix and etc. you have, then please PR.
+For any better suggestions, solutions, practices, typo-fix, bug-fix, etc. you have, then please PR.

 ## License